 - 1. The transactions with related parties are made on terms equivalent to those that prevail in arm's length transactions.
-Outstanding balances at the year-end are unsecured and interest free except short term loan and settlement occurs in cash as per the terms of the agreement. - 2.
-The Company has not provided any commitment to the related party as at March 31, 2022.
+Outstanding balances at the year-end are unsecured and interest free and settlement occurs in cash as per the terms of the agreement. - 2.
+The Company has not provided any commitment to the related party as at March 31, 2022. - 3.
+Loan in INR taken from the related party carries average interest rate of 9 % to 10 % p.a.